langchain-ai/langgraph/docs/docs/concepts/index.md

 LangGraph introduces two key ideas to state management: state schemas and reducers.

-The state schema defines the type of the object that is given to each of the graph's `Node`'s.
+The state schema defines the type of the object that is given to each of the graph's `Node`.

 Reducers define how to apply `Node` outputs to the current `State`.
 For example, you might use a reducer to merge a new dialogue response into a conversation history, or average together outputs from multiple agent nodes.
 By annotating your `State` fields with reducer functions, you can precisely control how data flows through your application.

 We'll illustrate how reducers work with an example.
-Compare the following two `State`'s.
+Compare the following two `State`.
 Can you guess the output in both case?

 ```python
 from typing import Annotated